 In the Image tab we change the Fill method to interpolate and then we press Update Style.

-After visiting the Options tab to reapply hill shading using a Z scale value of 0.1 we get the display above.
+With shading turned on in the Options tab, using a Z scale value of 0.1, we get the display above.

 Undocking the map into a larger window and zooming to fit, we see the smoother effect interpolation provides.

 ADF, ESRI ArcGrid

 Example: Autocontrast and Hill Shading Images using Style - This example shows how the Style dialog can hill shade an image using the values of pixels as heights and generating shadows as if the Sun were located at the specified azimuth and altitude.
 This capability is used most frequently with raster images to give an impression of three dimensionality in cases where the values of pixels represent terrain elevations.